 Thank you so much for sharing your story Anne!
 May we all discover joy in the hard paces!
 (If you missed Shannon’s story this morning, be sure to check it out here

-If you want more great resources to close the gap between your yoga mat and your life, plus bonus offerings I only share with email subscribers, sign up for once-a-month email updates here!
+If you want more great resources to close the gap between your yoga mat and your life, plus bonus offerings I only share with email subscribers, sign up for email updates here!